bbearce/code-journal/docs/notes/singularity/use_with_docker.md

 * /tmp
 * $PWD

+> Update, I think there are more but it depends on Help Desk.
+See [docs](https://sylabs.io/guides/3.5/user-guide/bind_paths_and_mounts.html?highlight=home)

 I have a sanbox made from a regular ubuntu image (docker://ubuntu:latest) that was first pulled to ```ubuntu.simg``` and then the sandbox is called ```s_ubuntu```.
 Let's try to shell into it.

 This is my current $PWD: